 The bed Bark is called “Cao Dang” and it is used to treat headaches.
 The lighter yellow bark is called “Phuch Linh” and it used for heart aches, insomnia, and for urinary tract infections.
 The darker yellow bark is called “Do Trong” and it is used to treat arthritis.
 The way you process the bark is by boiling it in water, filtering out the bark, and then drinking the juice or “tea”.
 Some also put the bark in alcohol, usually rice wine, and let it sit for several days before consuming it.

-There are two beach front restaurants that serve a good selection of seafood and Vietnamese dishes.
+A beachfront restaurant that serves a good selection of seafood and Vietnamese dishes.
 Dishes start at around 100,000VND and up.
+Come here during the sunset hours.

 Near town you can eat Pho, Bun Bo Hue, and other traditional dishes for only 35,000VND.